openstack-archive/tripleo-docs/doc/source/advanced_deployment/network_isolation.rst

       description: The ovs_options string for the bond interface.
 Set things like lacp=active and/or bond_mode=balance-slb using this option.
       type: string
+      constraints:
+      - allowed_pattern: "^((?!balance.tcp).)*$"
+        description: |
+          The balance-tcp bond mode is known to cause packet loss and should not be used in BondInterfaceOvsOptions.
     ExternalNetworkVlanID:
       default: 10
       description: Vlan ID for the external network traffic.